-- Prepare pre-approved ADU design templates, tailored to meet specific zoning and building standards.
-Use of these design templates by a potential developer would ensure that the proposed ADU meets most, if not all, required standards at the outset of the development process, minimizing and streamlining the review process.. - Promote development of ADUs by providing written information at the City's planning counter and on the City's website. - Monitor ADU permit applications and approvals through the Housing Element Annual Progress Report process; identify and implement additional incentives or other strategies, as appropriate, to ensure adequate sites during the planning period. - Consider establishing an ADU "amnesty" program to allow existing unpermitted units to come up to code standards without penalty, helping to preserve accessory units.
+- Update previously submitted Housing Element Annual Planning Reports (APRs) for 2018, 2019, and 2020 to establish the correct number of ADU permitted projects filed on record with the Building & Safety Division with those identified in the APRs. - Prepare pre-approved ADU design templates, tailored to meet specific zoning and building standards.
+Use of these design templates by a potential developer would ensure that the proposed ADU meets most, if not all, required standards at the outset of the development process, minimizing and streamlining the review process... - Promote development of ADUs by providing written information at the City's planning counter and on the City's website, including development of an information packet to market ADU construction. - Monitor ADU permit applications and approvals (including the affordability of constructed ADUs) through the Housing Element Annual Progress Report process; if, at the midpoint of the planning period, targets identified in the Housing Element are not met, identify and implement additional incentives or other strategies, as appropriate, to ensure adequate sites during the planning period. - Identify a staff member in the Planning Services Division and/or Building and Safety Division who can respond to inquiries and support outreach efforts.

+Consider establishing an ADU "amnesty" program to allow existing unpermitted units to come up to code standards without penalty, helping to preserve accessory units.